shirooo39/DeepCreamPy/README.md

 Miscellaneous:
 * [FAQ](docs/FAQ.md)

-## To do
-- Resolve all Tensorflow compatibility problems
-- Finish the user interface
-- Add error log

 Special thanks to deeppomf, style00dollar, ccppoo, IAmTheRedSpy, 0xb8, deniszh, Smethan, harjitmoe, itsVale, StartleStars, and SoftArmpit for their contributions!

 ## License